chengduzhusiyu/go-tensorflow-examples-reimagined/README.md

 - [Image Object Detection](image_object_detection) - Identifies object categories and locates them on the image using bounding boxes.

-- [Image Instance Segmentation](image_instance_segmentation) - Identifies each object instance of each pixel for all known objects in the image
+- [Image Instance Segmentation](image_instance_segmentation) - Identifies each object instance of each pixel for all known objects in the image with instance-aware labels.

+- [Image Sema